thaibault/website-utilities/readme.md

             windowLoadingSpinner: '> div.window-loading-cover > div'
         },
         startUpFadeIn: {
-            easing: 'swing',
-            duration: 'slow'
+            easing: 'swing', duration: 'slow'
         },
         windowLoadingCoverFadeOut: {
-            easing: 'swing',
-            duration: 'slow'
+            easing: 'swing', duration: 'slow'
         },
         startUpAnimationElementDelayInMiliseconds: 100,
         windowLoadingSpinner: {
-            lines: 9, // The number of lines to draw
+            lines: 9, # The number of lines to draw
-            length: 23, // The length of each line
+            length: 23, # The length of each line
-            width: 11, // The line thickness
+            width: 11, # The line thickness
-            radius: 40, // The radius of the inner circle
+            radius: 40, # The radius of the inner circle
-            corners: 1, // Corner roundness (0..1)
+            corners: 1, # Corner roundness (0..1)
-            rotate: 75, // The rotation offset
+            rotate: 75, # The rotation offset
-            color: '#000', // #rgb or #rrggbb
+            color: '#000', # #rgb or #rrggbb
-            speed: 1.1, // Rounds per second
+            speed: 1.1, # Rounds per second
-            trail: 58, // Afterglow percentage
+            trail: 58, # Afterglow percentage
-            shadow: false, // Whether to render a shadow
+            shadow: false, # Whether to render a shadow
-            hwaccel: false, // Whether to use hardware acceleration
+            hwaccel: false, # Whether to use hardware acceleration
-            className: 'spinner', // CSS class to assign to the spinner
+            className: 'spinner', # CSS class to assign to the spinner
-            zIndex: 2e9, // The z-index (defaults to 2000000000)
+            zIndex: 2e9, # The z-index (defaults to 2000000000)
-            top: 'auto', // Top position relative to parent in px
+            top: 'auto', # Top position relative to parent in px
-            left: 'auto' // Left position relative to parent in px },
+            left: 'auto', # Left position relative to parent in px },
         activateLanguageSupport: true,
-        language: {}, // Options forwarded to the "$.Lang" plugin.
+        language: {},
-        scrollInLinearTime: false,
+        scrollInLinearTime: true,
-        scrollToTop: { // Options forwarded to the "$.scrollTo" plugin.
-            duration: 'slow'
+        scrollToTop: duration: 'normal',
-        }
+        scrollToTopSlideDistanceInPixel: 30,
+        scrollToTopShowAnimation: { duration: 'normal' },
+        scrollToTopHideAnimation: { duration: 'normal' },
+        domain: 'auto'
     });